iskochergin/PhotoBooth/README.md

 - **[MediaPipe](https://mediapipe.dev/)** for the powerful landmark detection.
 - **[NumPy](https://numpy.org/)** and **[OpenCV](https://opencv.org/)** for providing essential tools for computer vision tasks.
 - **[OpenCV](https://opencv.org/)** for its extensive and efficient functionalities in image and video analysis.

----

-Enjoy capturing your unique moments with the Gesture-Activated Photo Booth! 📷✨ If you have any questions or need support, feel free to reach out.
-Happy snapping! 😄